DrorMaor/talPYot/READ.md

     "DirectionCompass": "       ooooooo       \n     oo       oo     \n    o           o    \n   o             o   \n  o               o  \n o                 o \n o                 o \no                   o\no                   o\no                   o\no         ..        o\no           ..      o\no             ..    o\no               .   o\n o                 o \n o                 o \n  o               o  \n   o             o   \n    o           o    \n     oo       oo     \n       ooooooo       "
 }

-The final element, DirectionCompass, will be printed afterwards in its full string format, with line breaks.
-In order to use the results, just copy/paste it from the elemnt, and your text editor will display the line breaks

-       ooooooo
-     oo       oo
-    o           o
-   o             o
-  o               o
- o                 o
- o                 o
-o                   o
-o                   o
-o                   o
-o         ..        o
-o           ..      o
-o             ..    o
-o               .   o
- o                 o
- o                 o
-  o               o
-   o             o
-    o           o
-     oo       oo
-       ooooooo

-This is the davening direction from London

 ## Authors